UWFormulaN/Website/data/job_archive/general-research-assistant.md

   - "Ability to work collaboratively across different teams"
 preferred_qualifications:
   - "Previous research experience in any field"
-  - "Interest in interdisciplinary science and engineering"
-  - "Excellent organizational and time management skills"
+  - "Academic and hands on experience with nanotechnology."
-application_deadline: 2024-12-31
+application_deadline: 2025-06-27
 form_elements:
   - question: "Which aspects of the nanocar project interest you most?"
     name: "interests_in_nanocar_project"